iHildy/aisd-portal-toolbox/README.md

 # aisd-portal-toolbox
-A python script using selenium for logging into the AustinISD student portal and opening canvas &amp; google drive automatically
+A python script using selenium 4 beta for logging into the AustinISD student portal and opening canvas &amp; google drive automatically

 Computer Science mid-term